clombion/turin_crash_course/individual_folders/Lucia/Assignment/RFP - Final Assignment.md

 * **Implementing heat mitigation strategies**: Planting trees and increasing green cover, creating shade structures and cooling stations, installing green or cool roofs and building heat resilient shelters.
 * **Community engagement and outreach**: Launch community engagement and outreach programs to raise awareness about heat-related risks and available resources, including shelters and the Heat Risk Information System.
 Engage with local community leaders, NGOs, and relevant stakeholders to ensure that vulnerable populations are informed and have access to necessary support.
 * **Heat Risk Information System**: Design and implement a user-friendly Heat Risk Information System that provides real-time information about heat risks, peak heat hours, and locations of nearby cooling spaces and shelters.
 The system should be accessible via mobile phones, websites, and other platforms commonly used by the target population.
-* **Data-Driven Decision Making**: Use weather and geospatial data to inform decision-making processes related to urban planning and resource allocation.
+* **Data-driven decision making**: Use weather and geospatial data to inform decision-making processes related to urban planning and resource allocation.
 Analyse data trends to identify areas with the highest heat vulnerability and prioritize the implementation of heat-resilient solutions, including shelters and green infrastructure projects, in these areas.
-* **Capacity Building and Training**: Provide training and capacity-building initiatives for relevant stakeholders, including urban planners, community organizers, and shelter staff, on heat-resilient design principles, heat-related health risks, and the use of the Heat Risk Information System.
+* **Capacity building and training**: Provide training and capacity-building initiatives for relevant stakeholders, including urban planners, community organizers, and shelter staff, on heat-resilient design principles, heat-related health risks, and the use of the Heat Risk Information System.
 Empower local communities to take proactive measures to reduce heat-related vulnerabilities and enhance their resilience to extreme heat events.
-* **Policy Recommendations**: Advocate for policy changes at the local and regional levels to integrate heat resilience into urban planning processes and address the needs of vulnerable populations.
+* **Policy recommendations**: Advocate for policy changes at the local and regional levels to integrate heat resilience into urban planning processes and address the needs of vulnerable populations.
 Propose policy measures such as heat action plans, zoning regulations for green spaces, and incentives for the development of heat-resilient infrastructure.

 ## Implementation plan